TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 19/Revelation 19.19.md

 ---

-And I saw the beast, and the kings of the earth, and their armies, gathered together to make war against him that sat upon the horse, and against his army.
+I saw the beast, and the kings of the earth, and their armies, gathered together to make war against him who sat on the horse, and against his army.